 April 2, 2026, 1:32 pm | Read time: 5 minutes

-For most people, dining out at a restaurant is part of the vacation experience.
-While there are country-specific standards, traditions, and etiquette rules with potential pitfalls, it should be understood that one should behave and be polite in every country.
-Even though most adhere to this, there are always some unpleasant guests, as our author Susanne Resch knows.
-She worked as a waitress during her school and college years here in Germany—for TRAVELBOOK, she reveals which guest behaviors particularly annoyed her.
+For most people, dining out at a restaurant is a vacation staple.
+While there are country-specific standards, traditions, and etiquette pitfalls, it should go without saying that one should behave and be polite in every country.
+Even though most people adhere to this, there are always some unpleasant guests, as our author Susanne Resch knows.
+She worked as a waitress during her school and college years here in Germany–for TRAVELBOOK, she reveals which guest behaviors particularly annoyed her.

 “Can you throw this away?” a guest asked me.
-Holding a tray and mentally juggling orders, I absentmindedly accepted what the woman handed me.
-Only on the way to the kitchen did I realize it was a still-warm diaper.
-Although this happened to me only once in more than ten years of waitressing, it left a lasting impression.
-I experienced it at a top steak restaurant in Munich, popular with both locals and tourists.
+With a tray in hand and orders in mind, I absentmindedly accepted what the woman handed me.
+It wasn’t until I was on my way to the kitchen that I realized it was a still-warm diaper.
+Although this only happened to me once in over ten years of waitressing, it left a lasting impression.
+I experienced it at a top steakhouse in Munich, popular with both locals and tourists.

-But regardless of whether it was at a high-end steakhouse, the small-town Greek place on the corner, or the bars where I worked, there were always challenging guests.
-While the vast majority were friendly, the few unpleasant ones could be quite demanding.
-I mostly saw it as “practice” and remained calm.
-However, sometimes I served sharp verbal comebacks in return.
-After that, the woman who didn’t want to dispose of the diaper herself or the man who tried to hand me his old chewing gum had no further “requests” for me.
+But regardless of whether it was at a high-end steakhouse, the small-town Greek restaurant on the corner, or the bars where I worked, there were always challenging guests.
+While the vast majority were friendly, the few unpleasant ones could be quite trying.
+Most of the time, I saw it as “practice” and remained calm.
+But sometimes, I served up some sharp verbal comebacks in return.
+After that, the woman who didn’t want to dispose of the diaper herself or a man who wanted to hand me his old chewing gum had no further “requests” for me.
 Aside from these isolated incidents, there were always difficult guests whose unpleasant behavior I had encountered before.
-Here are my top ten annoying guest habits that sometimes made me curse my job in restaurants or bars:
+Here are my top ten most annoying guest habits that sometimes made me curse my job in restaurants or bars:

 1. Snapping Fingers